ipspace/blog/content/posts/2020/12/build-labs-netsim-tools.md

 - netlab
 title: Build Your Virtual Lab Faster with netlab
 ---
+_This blog post describes the reasons I started working on netlab.
+We got incredibly far in the meantime; check [netlab documentation](https://netlab.tools/) for more details._

 I love my new Vagrant+Libvirt virtual lab environment -- it creates virtual machines in parallel and builds labs much faster than my previous VirtualBox-based setup.
 Eight CPU cores and 32 GB of RAM in my Intel NUC don't hurt either.

 However, it's still ridiculously boring to set up a new lab.
 Vagrantfiles describing the private networks I need for routing protocol focused network simulations are a mess to write, and it takes way too long to log into all the devices, configure common parameters, enable interfaces...